jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_cloudsearch-custom-requests.rst

    limitations under the License.

 =========================================
-Signing Custom CloudSearchDomain Requests
+Signing Custom |CS|Domain Requests
 =========================================

-CloudSearchDomain requests can be customized beyond what is supported by the AWS SDK for PHP.
+|CS|Domain requests can be customized beyond what is supported by the AWS
+SDK for PHP.
 In cases where you need to make custom requests to domains protected by IAM authentication, you can use the SDK's credential providers and signers to sign any `PSR-7 request
 <http://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Psr.Http.Message.RequestInterface.html>`_.

-For example, if you're following `CloudSearch's Getting Started guide
+For example, if you're following `|CS|'s Getting Started guide
 <http://docs.aws.amazon.com/cloudsearch/latest/developerguide/getting-started.html>`_
 and want to use an IAM-protected domain for `Step 3
 <http://docs.aws.amazon.com/cloudsearch/latest/developerguide/getting-started-search.html>`_,